Clinician helping a patient review blood pressure readings

 What about a single normal reading?

-A single good reading does not mean you can stop.
+A single good reading doesn't mean you can stop.
 It means your routine is working.
 Continue taking your medication as prescribed and bring your reading log to your next appointment.

 What happens if you stop suddenly